Azure Blob Storage

 $ export AZURE_STORAGE_ACCOUNT=xxxxx

-$ export AZURE_STORAGE_KEY=xxxxx
+$ export AZURE_STORAGE_KEY=xxxxx # for key-based authentication

 $ tusd -azure-storage=my-test-container